 - Find witnesses.
 If people saw the accident, politely request their names and contact information.
 If they are willing, ask them to describe what they saw.
 You cannot compel them to talk to you, so remember to keep calm and interact with respect.

 - Do not admit fault or apologize.
 This can be an automatic reaction.
-Understandable – but remember that insurance companies are looking for reasons to reduce / deny claims.
+Understandable – but remember that insurance companies are looking for reasons to reduce/deny claims.
 Any admission of fault or wrongdoing can harm your chances of receiving just compensation.

-- Contact a Florida motorcycle accident lawyer as soon as possible.
+- Contact a West Palm Beach motorcycle accident lawyer as soon as possible.
 As mentioned, it can be helpful to do so even before contacting your insurance company.
 An experienced Florida motorcycle accident lawyer can review the evidence you gathered, as well as your account of the incident, and assist you in taking the next steps.
 If the other party was negligent (that is, they did not exercise “reasonable care”), your attorney will build a strong case that ensures your rights are protected.

 Did you know that the estimated cost of a fatal motorcycle accident is about $1.5 million?
-Emergency services, medical expenses, legal and court costs, workplace losses, property damage … they add up to unbearable financial burden.
+Emergency services, medical expenses, legal and court costs, workplace losses, property damage … add up to an unbearable financial burden.
 If a loved one has been killed, a personal injury attorney who specializes in motorcycle accidents can help you begin to recover financially.

 If you have been injured in a crash, do not assume it is your fault.
 Do not assume that you will be left holding the bag for mounting bills and expenses.
-Do you assume that you are powerless to fight back.
+Do you assume that you are powerless to fight back?
 The LaBovick Law Group is your advocate in the complex legal process.
 We will ensure your rights are protected.